ArtificialMonks/vibe-workflow/README.md

 # 2. Run initialization script (sets up everything automatically)
 ./init.sh /path/to/your/project

-# 3. Generate intelligent rules from your project's CLAUDE.md
+# 3. Generate intelligent constitutional templates (🔥 NEW!)
 cd /path/to/your/project/.vibe-check/enhanced-mcp-server
-npx tsx scripts/generate-rules-from-docs.ts /path/to/your/project
+npx tsx scripts/intelligent-constitution-generator.ts /path/to/your/project

+# This analyzes your codebase, discovers work types, customizes templates,
+# and generates new templates for specialized domains (ML, blockchain, etc.)

 # 4. Add your Gemini API key to .mcp.json
 # 5. Restart Claude Code